 1. (11-12) The praise of the Levites at the installation of the ark of the covenant.

 And it came to pass when the priests came out of the Most Holy Place (for all the priests who were present had sanctified themselves, without keeping to their divisions), and the Levites who were the singers, all those of Asaph and Heman and Jeduthun, with their sons and their brethren, stood at the east end of the altar, clothed in white linen, having cymbals, stringed instruments and harps, and with them one hundred and twenty priests sounding with trumpets;

 a.
 For all the priests who were present had sanctified themselves, without keeping to their divisions: Normally the priests and Levites worked at the temple according to a strict schedule.
 Yet on this day, all the priests and Levites were on duty before the LORD.

 b.
-And the Levites who were the singers: It was right that on this day praise be focused to the LORD, and not to Solomon or David.
+And the Levites who were the singers: It was right that on this day praise should be focused on the LORD, and not on Solomon or David.
 In reality, this was the LORD’s house, not David’s or Solomon’s.